 - Guide 1: How to Remove Trojan.Pandemiya from Windows.

-- Guide 2: Get rid of Trojan.Pandemiya from Mac OS X.
+- Guide 2: Get rid of Trojan.Pandemiya on Mac OS X.

-- Guide 3: Remove Trojan.Pandemiya from Google Chrome.
+- Guide 3: Remove Trojan.Pandemiya in Google Chrome.

 - Guide 4: Erase Trojan.Pandemiya from Mozilla Firefox.

 - Guide 5: Uninstall Trojan.Pandemiya from Microsoft Edge.

 - Guide 6: Remove Trojan.Pandemiya from Safari.

 - Guide 7: Eliminate Trojan.Pandemiya from Internet Explorer.

 - Guide 8: Disable Trojan.Pandemiya Push Notifications in Your Browsers.